92Joel/ExposureAtDefault/README.md

 # Testing

-One test case has been provided using the sample IRS data found here: http://www.bis.org/publ/bcbs279.pdf.
+One test case has been provided using the sample IRS data found on page 22 here: http://www.bis.org/publ/bcbs279.pdf.

 To execute it, simply run python test.py